HarmonicAttack: An Adaptive Cross-Domain Audio Watermark Removal: Abstract

 \section{Abstract}

 The availability of high-quality, AI-generated audio raises security challenges such as misinformation campaigns and voice-cloning fraud.
 A key defense against the misuse of AI-generated audio is by watermarking it, so that it can be easily distinguished from genuine audio.
-As those seeking to misuse AI-generated audio may thus seek to remove audio watermarks, studying effective watermark removal techniques is critical to being able to objectively evaluate the robustness of audio watermarks against removal.
-Previous watermark removal schemes either assume impractical knowledge of the watermarks they are designed to remove or are computationally expensive, potentially generating a false sense of confidence in current watermark schemes.
+Those seeking to misuse AI-generated audio may attempt to remove audio watermarks, so studying effective watermark removal techniques is critical to objectively evaluate the robustness of audio watermarks.
+Previous watermark removal schemes typically assume access to the target watermark detector during the removal process.
+This assumption is often impractical, which may lead to a false sense of confidence in current watermark schemes.

-We introduce \tool{}, an efficient audio watermark removal method that only requires the basic ability to generate the watermarks from the targeted scheme and nothing else.
-With this, we are able to train a general watermark removal model that is able to remove the watermarks generated by the targeted scheme from any watermarked audio sample. \tool{} employs a dual-path convolutional autoencoder that operates in both temporal and frequency domains, along with GAN-style training, to separate the watermark from the original audio.
-When evaluated against state-of-the-art watermark schemes AudioSeal, WavMark, and Silentcipher, \tool{} demonstrates greater watermark removal ability than previous watermark removal methods with near real-time performance.
-Moreover, while \tool{} requires training, we find that it is able to transfer to out-of-distribution samples with minimal degradation in performance.
+We introduce \tool{}, a novel audio watermark removal method that requires no access to the target watermark algorithm.
+It only needs a number of original and watermarked samples to train a general model capable of removing watermarks from audio samples.
+We also find that training samples do not need to share the same distribution as target samples, as our attack generalizes to out-of-distribution samples with minimal degradation. \tool{} employs a dual-path convolutional autoencoder operating in temporal and frequency domains, along with GAN-style training, to separate the watermark from the original audio.

+Compared with existing watermark removal attacks, \tool{} is more effective at removing watermarks from state-of-the-art schemes, including AudioSeal, WavMark, SilentCipher, and AudioMarkNet, while maintaining high perceptual quality.
+Although \tool{} is trained on the LibriSpeech dataset against AudioSeal, it generalizes across unseen datasets and watermarking schemes.
+For instance, on the VCTK dataset, \tool{} achieves a 92\% attack success rate (ASR) against AudioMarkNet, substantially outperforming the best baseline at 38\%.
+On the FMA dataset, \tool{} reaches 100\% ASR against all watermarks, whereas the best baseline achieves only 2\% against AudioSeal and 44\% against WavMark.